Tip: Find a frame

-In the case of the lower photograph, taken at the south rim of the Grand Canyon at twilight, two trees and an old fortress provide a frame for the deepening sky, the moon and the figure standing at the edge of the canyon.
+In the case of the lower photograph, taken at the south rim of the figure standing at the edge of the canyon.

 Sometimes, finding a frame is a happy accident, so be on the lookout while scouting an area in which you are taking pictures.
 Other times will take some ingenuity and perseverance to create a framing effect.